doctor-g/cs-concentrations/proposal.md

 form interdisciplinary teams and build high-fidelity prototypes and production plans.
 At the end of the semester, the projects are pitched to a board.
 Those which pass become senior projects to be completed as CS490 or capstone courses.

+**CS322** is the required software engineering course of our curriculum.
+CS222 is a prerequisite so that students have experience working on teams, managing ambiguity, using contemporary version control and project management tools, and setting and reflecting on goals.
+The purpose of this course is to prepare students for the Senior Capstone.
+It will be the combined topics of old CS495 and CS498.
+This course is not a community-engaged course, where the needs of the client may clash with the required SE topics.
+Instead, the course will use carefully crafted instructor-designed projects that guide the students through the syllabus and various practical and modern software engineering techniques in the industry.

+### Updated Courses

+**CS495** and **CS498** are separated from the content.
+The content part will be taught in CS322.
+These courses instead focus students in a community-engaged, team-oriented software development project.
+Project development will proceed in a workshop format.
+Students will receive guidance from the instructor on how to become efficient and effective self-managing teams to deliver software of high quality.
+Class meetings invoke a studio or workshop format, in which students present status reports and collaborate on open-ended problems, while the instructor moves between teams to provide guidance.
+This is a community-engaged course.
+Partners can be identified by the students, the instructor, or other members of the department.
+Prerequisite: CS300 and senior standing (as currently enforced)

 ----